Her Secret Is Patience: Reception

 Author Prof. Patrick Frank writes "...most Arizonans look on the work with pride: this unique visual delight will forever mark the city of Phoenix just as the Eiffel Tower marks Paris."

 The Arizona Republic editorialized: "This is just what Phoenix need: a distinctive feature that helps create a real sense of place."

 Some internet users have likened the sculpture to a jellyfish or a vagina.
 Others liken it to a floating used condom.

 Controversy

 Some people have questioned the extremely high ($2.5 Million USD) cost of the project which was undertaken during the "Great Recession" More recently there have been question about the ongoing cost of the project which requires a new net to be constructed roughly every 5 years.
 The costs of replacing the nets has not been disclosed and this has led to fears of what the true cost of ownership for this project is in the long term.
 In addition the fact that the project was awarded to an out of state artist and the majority of fabrication and engineering was conducted by out of state firms has created discussions regarding the true positive local economic impact of such an expensive project.

-Proponents say that it will increase tourism to the area.